The Relationship Between Jesus and John

-The disciples recognized John the apostle as “the disciple whom Jesus loved” (John 21:20).
-John was and the son of Zebedee and brother of James.
+The disciples recognized John the apostle as “the disciple whom Jesus loved” (Jn.
+21:20).
+John was the son of Zebedee and the brother of James.
 He was a one of the inner circle of three whom Jesus made His most close friends and shared His deepest experiences (Mat.
 17:1).

 John had a deepest loyalty and love for Jesus which seemed to burn purer and brighter in his heart than in the hearts of his fellows.
 Between him and Jesus, there developed a more close connection than the others had.